The Ultimate Guide to Employee Offboarding Checklist 2021:

 Furthermore, sensitive credentials that are known to the employee should be changed and their entrance access should be revoked.
 If the employee handles clients then the HR department must also decide whether the clients should be informed about the same or not.
 These are very important tasks to ensure the security of the company

 The exit interview is an essential part of the employee offboarding checklist.
-It is necessary to conduct an Exit Interview as a part of the employee off-boarding process.
+Also, It is necessary to conduct an Exit Interview as a part of the employee off-boarding process.
 An exit interview is the last communication link with the employee when he/she is still part of the organization.
-The HR tries to understand why and what of the employee’s situation, checking any final chances of retaining the employee.
+Again, HR can try to understand why and what of the employee’s situation, checking any final chances of retaining the employee.

-A member of the HR department tries understanding the true reason for their departure.
-It is also the final chances of retaining the employee.
+A member of the HR department tries to understand the true reason for their departure.
+It is also the final chance of retaining the employee.
 A good company understands that taking feedback from a leaving employee is important.
 Furthermore, it is important to work on those areas to produce better results.

 It is important to hear what the exiting employee has to say.
-Employees are the most honest in their exit interviews and can give you valuable insight for your company.
+Not only employees are the most honest in their exit interviews but also can give you valuable insight into your company.

 Furthermore, you can use that information to improve the existing employee retention strategies or make new ones.

-✅ Did you have the necessary tools and equipment required for your role?
+6. Did you have the necessary tools as well as equipment required for your role?

 Exit Interview is conducted to explore the following parameters:

-✔️ Identify problem areas and work on them to improve retention.
+4. Identify problem areas as well as work on them to improve retention.

 Senior Management Employee Offboarding Checklist:

-b).
-Some companies have already identified successors, but need to groom them on the job.
-It should be communicated to the resigning employee to handhold the successor to fit in the block and avoid the interim gap.
+2. Some companies have already identified successors, but need to groom them on the job and also, it should be communicated to the resigning employee to handhold the successor to fit in the block and avoid the interim gap.

-c).
-Companies they have not identified successor should, in turn, bring succession planning as a healthy and default process in the organization to ensure a gap-free off-boarding operation.
+3. Companies that have not identified a successor should, not only, bring succession planning as a healthy and default process in the organization but also ensure a gap-free off-boarding operation.

-d).
-Senior Management resignations need informing various channels like head office, associates, vendors & shareholders.
+4. Senior Management resignations need informing various channels such as head office, associates, vendors & shareholders.

-e).
-Publishing the Senior Management resignation in Print Medium (Newspaper) as public notice is a mandatory process.
+5. Also, Publishing the Senior Management resignation in Print Medium (Newspaper) still public notice is a mandatory process.

-f).
-Cross-teams, the management employee, is working in or with should be kept in the loop to ascertain the legal and obliging paperwork and permissions thereof.
+f.
+Cross-teams, the management employee, is working in although should be kept in the loop to ascertain the legal and obliging paperwork and permissions thereof.

-g).
-Senior Management employee exit process should be carried out by experienced hands, as the image they would spread of the company could build or shatter.
+g.
+Senior Management employee exit process not only be carried out by experienced hands but also the image they would spread of the company could build or shatter.